saschpe/android-textoverlay/README.md

-It can be used to display debugging information in the debug build of your app so that every screenshot that QA or beta testers do will automatically include the Git commit hash or version information right away:
+It can be used to display debugging information in the debug build of your app so that every screenshot that QA or beta testers do will automatically include the product flavor or build type of your APK.
+You can provide additional information such as the Git commit hash or arbitrary strings easily:

 -![Example](doc/img/example.png)